MeshJS/mesh/README.md

-# mesh
+# Mesh

-## WHAT DOES VERSION 1 LOOKS LIKE:
-- all CIP functions for wallet AKA serial lib functions (almost done anyway)
-- list all available wallets
+> Rapidly build Web3 apps on the Cardano blockchain

+## Some features currently:
-- connect and disconnet wallet
+- connect wallet to dApps and execute wallet functions
+- create, sign and submit transactions
-- build tx to send ADA
+- query Blockfrost to access blockchain information
-- build tx to send native assets and/or ADA
-- build multi-sig txn -> make a txn to send assets that requires 2 or more signatures
-- mesh documention (determine a doc syntax format)
-- write a proper README.md
-- write a contribute.md

-## SOME OTHER FEATURES
-- upload image to IPFS
+- upload files to Infura IPFS
-- create custodial wallet for general users
-- flexible makeTransaction function to accept multiple type of inputs and outputs

 ## What can you contribute?
+- star the [Github repo](https://github.com/MartifyLabs/mesh) and tell others about this
+- try Mesh by implementing your Web3 project
-- a nice logo for Mesh
+- design a nice logo for Mesh, and a hero image for Mesh playground
-- documentations
+- documentations write up
-- try Mesh by implementing your project
+- improve Mesh Playground
+- beef up readme.md and contribute.md